GitHub-TC/EmpyrionChatBotCommands/Readme.md

 ## Configuration
 In the configuration file of the mod in the savegame directory, various timeouts can be set and which players have entered "home structures", for example

-Translated with DeepL.com (free version)
-## Usage
-Allows a simple answer to a chat input.
-It is first searched for a whole match and then after a "starts with".